-Firms have until Jan.
-26, 2024, to report any discrepancies on their Final Statement and corresponding renewal reports.
+Firms have until the listed due date in January of the new year, to report any discrepancies on their Final Statement and corresponding renewal reports.
 This is also the deadline for receipt of final payment.
 Specific information and instructions concerning the Final Statement and renewal reports will be available in a January 2024 Regulatory Notice.
 (Ref.
-Regulatory Notice 23-18; Published Date October 31, 2023; Payment Deadline December 11, 2023) ►►
+Regulatory Notice 23-18; Published Date October 31, 2023; Payment Deadline December 11, 2023)